Qsync

 Most important structure in qsync

-is that named limbo
+is limbo

 struct txn_limbo {